JasonFreeberg/runfrompackage-dogfood/README.md

 - Finding the first document for initial, local development was very difficult
     - Specifically to use JS development __and__  zip deployment
+- **Add to TSG**:
+    - If a Windows user right-clicks their project and "Sends to compressed folder", this will add an extra level of nesting and break the feature.
+This should be called out in the docs or fixed.
+    - Possible bug, If a user...
+        1. Deploys a .zip to a function app **without WEBSITE_RUN_FROM_PACKAGE=1**
+        1. Then deletes it
+        1. Changes the env variable
+        1. Re-deploys
+        - Then the function app will not recognize the .zip